Bridget Gainer cleans out AON desk. Is mayoral run against Rahm Emanuel next?

 Sneed has learned Cook County Board Commissioner Bridget Gainer just cleaned out her desk at AON Corporation, where she’s worked in a variety of roles, including global public affairs, for years.

-Gainer’s departure from the insurance giant marks a major move by a woman who is expected to toss her hat in the mayoral ring in an effort to unseat Mayor Rahm Emanuel.
+Gainer’s departure from the insurance giant marks a major move by a woman who is expected to toss her hat into the mayoral ring in an effort to unseat Mayor Rahm Emanuel.

 Word is Gainer, who has managed to raise about $400,000 for a mayoral run, is expected to announce her candidacy soon.
 She would be the third woman to enter the growing mayoral race to unseat Emanuel, joining attorney Lori Lightfoot, who once headed Emanuel’s police board, and Cook County Circuit Court Clerk Dorothy Brown.